 So let’s say you’ve got all the above features ticked off.
 It’s portable, compatible, and rugged.
-However, if you choose a cheaper, polycrystalline panel, you will be sacrificing efficiency.
+However, if you choose a cheaper polycrystalline panel, you will be sacrificing efficiency.
 EcoFlow’s solar panels are all monocrystalline, drawing a whopping 21-22% efficiency.
 This makes sure you’re getting the most out of the sun to charge your power station as fast as possible.

-How to set up your solar panels for camping.
+How to set up your solar panels for camping

 Step 1: Set up your panels

-To set up your panels in series, just plug the male connector into the female connector of your second panel, then take the loose ends from each panel and link them to your solar charge cable, plug that into your EcoFlow portable power station and you’re set.
+To set up your panels in series, just plug the male connector into the female connector of your second panel.
+Then take the loose ends from each panel and link them to your solar charge cable.
+Plug that into your EcoFlow portable power station, and you’re set.
 Here’s how it’s done.

-Step 2: Angle directly towards the sun
+Step 2: Angle panels directly towards the sun

-To make sure you’re getting the most solar energy, ensure the solar cells get full sunlight coverage.
+To ensure you’re getting the most solar energy, ensure the solar cells get full sunlight coverage.
 Any shadows or obstructions will decrease the efficiency.
 EcoFlow solar panels make this easy since the carry case doubles as a stand, allowing you to prop the panel up at just the right degree.